- 1 How Much is an Amputation Worth in New York?

-Pain and suffering is a subjective amount determined either by a jury or by both sides at the time of settlement.
-Economic damages reviewed above are those damages which are not subjective but can be calculated by experts.
+Compensation for Pain and Suffering is a subjective amount determined either by a jury or by both sides at the time of settlement.
+Economic damages reviewed above are those damages that are not subjective but can be calculated by experts.

-Pain and suffering is a generally known legal term which is often misunderstood to include the entire amount of money you are entitled to after an accident but it does not include economic damages.
-It includes an award for the physical pain and emotional stress and depression caused by an injury such as the loss of a limb or other body part, scarring and shortening of life expectancy.
+Pain and Suffering is a generally known legal term that is often misunderstood to include the entire amount of money you are entitled to after an accident but it does not include economic damages.
+It includes an award for the physical pain and emotional stress and depression caused by an injury such as the loss of a limb or other body part, scarring, and shortening of life expectancy.

 At the time of trial, a jury will award past and future economic costs but will also give an award for past and future pain and suffering.
 A case may be settled anytime before trial but settlements are based upon what both sides think a jury will award at the time of trial.